 You will find more information for prospective freshmen on the Be-A-Longhorn website.

-- Economics majors must take the following courses in-residence: ECO 420K Microeconomic Theory, ECO 320L Macroeconomic Theory, and ECO 329 Economic Statistics (and ECO 341K Econometrics for students in the 10-12 catalog).
+- All of the following courses: ECO 420K Microeconomic Theory, ECO 320L Macroeconomic Theory, ECO 329 Economic Statistics, and ECO 341K Econometrics*

 - Find the UT equivalents of courses at Texas universities and community colleges by using the Automated Transfer Equivalency (ATE) database